zoltanzack/PlayerParticles/README.md

 A Spigot particles plugin with more customizability than any other.
 Create particles around players or blocks with any particle effect in the game with a plethora of skillfully crafted styles.

+## Replacing the old Plugin
+Delete the previous PlayerParticles.jar file, and delete the "locale" directory in "plugins/PlayerParticles/".

+The locale files are re-written to reflect the new command names, which is why the removal of the old instances is necessary.

 ### Wiki

 For information about how to use the plugin or API within the plugin, please refer to the [Wiki](https://github.com/Esophose/PlayerParticles/wiki)